 - Strategy

 - o Vision 2030

-- Metro Readiness
+- o Metro Readiness

-- Financial Sustainability
+- · Financial Sustainability

 - o Revenue Enhancement

 - Clean Audit

 - o Supply Chain

 - Infrastructure Services

 - o Funding the Master Plan

 - o PMU

 - Transportation

-- Transport Nodes
+- o Transport Nodes

-- Improvement Projects
+- o Improvement Projects

 Supporting project is a project that optimizes operations of catalytic projects or existing infrastructure assets and/ or improves their efficiency.
 In dealing with infrastructure and basic services, the focus is on water, waste, and energy.
 In terms of categorizing these interventions, the specific focus should be on backlogs, maintenance, and new projects.
 The interventions should also focus on governance and institutional transformation.